 For professional bloggers (and those who want to be pros), making this move is a no-brainer.

-First and foremost, you’re going to need a domain and a hosting provider.
+When switching from WordPress.com to WordPress.org, first and foremost, you’re going to need a domain and a hosting provider.
 If you already have both of those—you’re ahead of the game!
 Feel free to skip this step.

 If you don’t yet have a personal domain or hosting provider, I recommend HostGator Hosting—they’re inexpensive, reliable, offer great support, and you’ll be able to grab both – your hosting and domain name from them.